 The Music for All Internship program provides a unique opportunity for current or recent college students to experience real-world work experience

-Music for All is seeking qualified candidates for our Spring Advocacy and Educational Resources Intern beginning January 8, 2018 through May 11, 2018.
+Music for All is seeking qualified candidates for our Summer Advocacy and Educational Resources Intern beginning May 14, 2018 through August 10, 2018.
 The Fall Advocacy and Educational Resources Intern works under the direction of the Director of Advocacy and Educational Resources and is an important part of the Music for All team.

 Primary duties for the fall include but are not limited to: